-Interviews will take place in Lancaster on the 23rd of June.
+Interviews will take place in Lancaster on 28th March.

-Shortlisted candidates will be asked to prepare a 10 minute presentation for the formal interview.
+Shortlisted candidates will be asked to prepare a 10-minute presentation for the formal interview.
 They will also be asked to direct a short rehearsal with the children, and the full choir.
 They will be asked to prepare a voluntary and undertake a sightreading and improvisation test.